ideal-lab5/Grants-Program/applications/cryptex.md

 #### Ad-Hoc DKG and Secret Societies

 Now that the session validators have provided a session public key, we can begin the blind dkg.
 During each session, a participant can issue a 'request' to start the DKG by providing a number of shares and a threshold, $(t, n)$.
 Then, 'secret societies' can be formed, wherein each member has a secret key share.
-The protocol (for a single request) is as follow:
+The protocol (for a single request) is as follows:

 1. A participant issues a request to start the DKG, $(t, n)$
 2. Validators can choose to 'bid' on being in the group by generating a VRF output and publishing a commitment to it onchain.